MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ## SmartScreen setup for users

 SmartScreen is turned on by default for Microsoft Edge.
 To turn off SmartScreen, go to *edge://settings/privacy > Services > Microsoft Defender SmartScreen*.
 This setting is the same for all profiles associated with the installation of Microsoft Edge on a device.
 This setting is not synced across devices.
 The setting applies to InPrivate browsing and Guest mode.
-If a device is managed with group policies set by an organization, this will be reflected in *edge://settings/privacy*.
+If a device is managed with group policies set by an organization, this configuration will be reflected in *edge://settings/privacy*.

 > [!NOTE]
 > Users can set up SmartScreen for an individual device unless Group Policy or Microsoft Intune is configured to prevent it.
 For more information, see [set up and use SmartScreen on individual devices](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-set-individual-device).